insta-advance/data-governance-tool/ISSUES.md

 delete the relationship from the KeyRelationship table because SQL server is over paranoid about cascading loops.
 Either we have to do this on backend or use postgresql.

-Solved by migrating to postgresql
+Solved by migrating to postgresql.

 ---